 Founder and Executive Director of the Cash Transfer Lab, Sarah K. Cowan is a social demographer and Assistant Professor of Sociology at New York University.
 Professor Cowan has researched, with Kiara Douds, the effect of annual Permanent Fund Dividend transfers in Alaska on childbearing and reproductive justice.
 That work was funded by the Economic Security Project.
 Her prior work examined abortion and people keeping secrets from each other.
 She has expertise in American fertility, social networks, and survey methodology.
 Prior to joining the NYU Department of Sociology, Sarah K. Cowan was a Robert Wood Johnson Health and Society Fellow at Columbia University.
-She received her PhD in Sociology and Demography from UC Berkeley.
+She received her Ph.D. in Sociology and Demography from UC Berkeley.

-Jennifer Hill is Professor of Applied Statistics; Director of Center for Practice and Research at the Intersection of Information, Society, and Methodology; and Co-Director of Applied Statistics for Social Science Research Masters Program at New York University.
+Jennifer Hill is a Professor of Applied Statistics; Director of the Center for Practice and Research at the Intersection of Information, Society, and Methodology; and Co-Director of Applied Statistics for Social Science Research Masters Program at New York University.
 Professor Hill develops and evaluates methods that help us answer the causal questions that are vital to policy research and scientific development.
-In particular she focuses on situations in which it is difficult or impossible to perform traditional randomized experiments, or when even seemingly pristine study designs are complicated by missing data or hierarchically structured data.
-Professor Hill is the author, along with Andrew Gelman, of Data Analysis using Regression and Multilevel/Hierarchical Models and Regression and Other Stories.
+In particular, she focuses on situations in which it is difficult or impossible to perform traditional randomized experiments, or when even seemingly pristine study designs are complicated by missing data or hierarchically structured data.
+Professor Hill is the author, along with Andrew Gelman, of Data Analysis Using Regression and Multilevel/Hierarchical Models and Regression and Other Stories.